 Product management

-Product management is a broad subject and product managers wear many hats.
+It is a broad subject and product managers wear many hats.
 What hat you wear varies depending on the organisation, the problem you’re solving and the team.

 If you’re a startup founder or representing a product, you’re either already a product manager or have been doing product management already (whether you realise it or not.)